 Christian Living, Ethics

-Should Christians be Pacifists?
+Does Jesus Want Christians to be Pacifists?

 Let every person be subject to the governing authorities.
 For there is no authority except from God, and those that exist have been instituted by God.
 Therefore whoever resists the authorities resists what God has appointed, and those who resist will incur judgment.
 For rulers are not a terror to good conduct, but to bad.
 Would you have no fear of the one who is in authority?
 Then do what is good, and you will receive his approval, for he is God’s servant for your good.
 But if you do wrong, be afraid, for he does not bear the sword in vain.
-For he is the servant of God, an avenger who carries out God’s wrath on the wrongdoer (Rom 13:1–4, emphasis added).
+For he is the servant of God, an avenger who carries out God’s wrath on the wrongdoer.

 The sword is a symbol of violence and aggressive enforcement of law.
 This has application both to capital punishment as well as engaging in what is called “just war” to defend its citizens or other innocent individuals from hateful aggressors.

-Secondly, John the Baptist does not appear to be a pacifist.
+John the Baptist was not a pacifist.

 Soldiers also asked him, “And we, what shall we do?”
 And he said to them, “Do not extort money from anyone by threats or by false accusation, and be content with your wages.”
-(Luke 3:14).

 If engaging in military conflict were problematic, it seems that John could have simply told the soldiers to find a different job.
 In addition, it is interesting that when Jesus interacts with the centurion in Matt 8:5-13, Jesus does not condemn his profession as being a military commander.
 Although Jesus was never shy about condemning sin, he is silent about challenging the call to military involvement.

-Lastly, God’s law clearly allows for aggressive and violent self-defense.
+In the Old Testament, God’s law clearly allows for aggressive and violent self-defense.

 If a thief is found breaking in and is struck so that he dies, there shall be no bloodguilt for him, but if the sun has risen on him, there shall be bloodguilt for him.
 He shall surely pay.
 If he has nothing, then he shall be sold for his theft.
-(Exod 22:2-3)

 Notice that there are two alternative situations described here.
-Although a thief breaks in during both cases, if the home owner kills the man in the night, he won’t be guilty whereas if he kills him during the day, he will be guilty of unlawful killing.
-The thinking behind this law is that at night time it is not as easy to determine someone’s intent.
+Although a thief breaks in during both cases, if the homeowner kills the man in the night, he won’t be guilty whereas if he kills him during the day, he will be guilty of unlawful killing.
+The thinking behind this law is that at nighttime it is not as easy to determine someone’s intent.
 Are they armed?
 Are they coming to kill me, or are they trying to rob me?
 By the time you figure it out, you might be dead.
-So, the law allows for violent self defense in situations like this at night.
 In addition, during a struggle at night, it is harder to determine how much force is necessary to subdue a trespasser.
-Alternatively, during the day, if there is a thief caught in the house, one is more easily able to determine that it is not necessarily a life threatening situation and be able to subdue him with non-lethal force.
+So, the law allows for violent self-defense in situations like this at night.

 photo credit: Peace Grunge Sign – Sepia via photopin (license)